-My friend and I had only a night stay in Guadalajara.
+My friend and I had only a night’s stay in Guadalajara.
 Yes, I know it’s too short a time to stay in a historical city with so much to offer.
 Guadalajara was just our “short” stop on our way to San Miguel de Allende from Puerto Vallarta.
 It was a long bus ride, mind you.
 If you want to see more for a little/limited time, you can join a tour of the city.

 We didn’t waste time.
 As soon as we checked in to our clean boutique hotel, we walked to the city’s historic center.

 And guess what historic building caught our attention first?
 Yes, it’s the Palacio Nacional del Gobierno.

 We didn’t really get in there right away.
 We sat down and had photos taken at the square first which is just across from National Government Palace.